 In 2014, Gavi invited countries to apply for support to introduce the Japanese encephalitis (JE) vaccine.
 The first Gavi-funded JE vaccine campaigns started in Lao People’s Democratic Republic in 2015, with Nepal and Cambodia scheduled for 2016.

-The campaigns target children aged 9 months to 15 years and ensure sustainability by embedding JE vaccine into routine immunisation programmes.
-This catalytic support will have a sustainable and positive impact on JE control efforts.
+The campaigns target children aged 9 months to 14 years and ensure sustainability by embedding JE vaccine into routine immunisation programmes.
+Where the vaccine is introduced into the routine system, children are vaccinated at 9 months.

 In 2011, the Gavi Board recommended opening a window for country applications for Gavi support, pending the prequalification of an appropriate JE vaccine.